dh4r4/0xdh4r4/write-ups/VulnCicada.md

 ## Enumeration
 Port scanning was performed, to get a overview of the services running on the host.
 All TCP ports were scanned using NMAP.
+Using the flags `-p-`, `-T4`, `-sC`, `-sV`, we can get a good overview of services running on the TCP ports.

 #### NMAP
+Port scanning shows several ports as open.
+The the open ports and scan results indicate that the host is a Microsoft Windows Server, and likely a domain controller; as port 53,88,389, etc. are open.
 ```
 Nmap scan report for 10.129.234.48
 Host is up (0.032s latency).